-- (1) People: people engaging with the object in response and way of reasoning. - (2) Object: the object of interaction whom "characteristics result from and respond to the physical and technological affordances of the setting" (Davis 230). - (3) Activities: "the means through which people, something" (Davis 229). - of smaller events that constitute the complete activity" (Davis 229). - (5) Operations: "actions that become routine through repetition and that are processed less consciously than other actions" (Davis 229). - (6) Social and cultural setting: the context of interaction providing a richer framework that "matches how people Nardi 6).
+- (1) People: people engaging with the object in response to their past experiences, perceptions, motives, emotions and way of reasoning. - (2) Object: the object of interaction whom "characteristics result from and respond to the physical and technological affordances of the setting" (Davis 230). - (3) Activities: "the means through which people, motivated to interact with their environment, accomplish something" (Davis 229). - (4) Actions: "components of activities; ordered sequences of smaller events that constitute the complete activity" (Davis 229). - (5) Operations: "actions that become routine through repetition and that are processed less consciously than other actions" (Davis 229). - (6) Social and cultural setting: the context of interaction providing a richer framework that "matches how people actually use technology at work and play" (Kaptelinin and Nardi 6).